rrb211570/VideoWeaver/ContributingGuide.md

 ## Reporting New Issues

-The best way to get your bug fixed is to provide a reduced test case.
-This JSFiddle template is a great starting point.
+The best way to get your bug fixed is to submit the bug description w/ steps to reproduce the bug, in Discord.

 ## Proposing a Change